bcdev/zappend/README.md

 ### Core

-* Create a target Zarr dataset by appending Zarr dataset slice along a given *append dimension*, usually `time`.
+* Create a target Zarr dataset by appending Zarr dataset slices along a given *append dimension*, usually `time`.
+This includes persisting a lazy cube existing only in memory sequentially along the *append dimension* (useful, when the source has performance constraints).
 * The target and slice datasets may also be xcube multi-level datasets.
 * The tool takes care of modifying the target dataset using the slices, but doesn't care how the slice datasets are created.
-* Target and slices are allowed live in different filesystems.
+* Target and slices are allowed to live in different filesystems.
 * The tool is configurable.
 The configuration defines
   - the append dimension;
   - optional target encoding for all or individual target variables;